 Energy is the ability to make changes or the capacity to do work.
-Energy appears in many different forms including kinetic (movement), potential (stored energy), gravitational, light, heat, chemical, elastic and electrical.
+Energy appears in many different forms, including kinetic (movement), potential (stored energy), gravitational, light, heat, chemical, elastic and electrical.
 The Sun is the source of all energy on Earth.
-The energy from the sun comes in the form of light and heat.
-Plants are able to convert the light energy from the sun into a form of energy they can use to grow, move, repair their cells and reproduce.